-- FH Stop Violence life size poster was mounted on a foam board with a support so it would stand on its own.
+- FH Stop Violence life-size poster was mounted on foam board with support so it would stand on its own.
 However, it was locked behind a glass door.
 Why?
 Was there a concern that people would kick or punch it and break it as a result?

-- While at Fraser health poster design advocated Staff as Campions opposing violence and encouraged patients to report violence incidents to Staff.
+- While at Fraser health poster design advocated Staff as Champions opposing violence and encouraged patients to report violent incidents to Staff.
 The focus of VGH campaign was to advocate the message, then staff standing behind the message with their own personal quote and then having the organization stand behind their staff in support of the message.